charlottekyng/usb-modules-v2/README.md

 Additional user-configurable parameters are defined (with default values) in the `usb-modules-v2/config.inc` file.
 (In the near future, the parameters will be better documented in the config file.)

-Some `Makefile` templates are provided in `Makefile_templates/`.
+Some `Makefile` templates are provided in `usb-modules-v2/Makefile_templates/`.
 Please *copy* them to your project directory and do not remove them from `usb-modules-v2/`.
 ```
 >ls usb-modules-v2/Makefile_templates/
 Makefile_template_all_basic_options  Makefile_template_agilentallexonv6  Makefile_template_iontorrent_comprehensive_panel  Makefile_template_rnaseq_xenografts
+>cp usb-modules-v2/Makefile_templates/Makefile_template_agilentallexonv6 Makefile
 ```

 ---